doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

     }

-A slice of the generated proxy classes code looks like the following piece of code.
-A real proxy class override ALL public methods along the lines of the ``getName()`` method shown below:
+A slice of the generated proxy classes code looks like the following example.
+Real proxy class override *all* public methods along the lines of the ``getName()`` method shown below:

 .. code-block:: php